ktpi2000/gh-wt/README.md

     add <branch> [path]     Create a new worktree for a branch pr <number> [path]      Create worktree from PR number remove [--force|-f]     Remove a worktree interactively
+                            After removal, prompts to delete the branch as well
                             --force: Force removal even with uncommitted changes -- <command>            Execute command in selected worktree
     <command>               Execute command in selected worktree (interactive)